An Infinite Sequence of Additive Channels: the Classical Capacity of Cloning Channels: acknowledgments

 \section{acknowledgments}

 The author is grateful to Patrick Hayden for comments and discussions.
-The comments on early versions of the manuscript made by Dave Touchette, Min-Hsiu Hsieh and in particular Mark Wilde are greatly appreciated.
+The comments on early versions of the manuscript made by Dave Touchette, Min-Hsiu Hsieh and Mark Wilde are also appreciated.
 The work was supported by QuantumWorks and by a grant from the Office of Naval Research (N000140811249).